buehler/dotnet-operator-sdk/docs/docs/getting_started.md

 This adds the default commands (like run and the code generators) to your app.
 The commands are documentated under the [CLI Commands](./commands.md) section.

+> [!NOTE]
-_NOTE_: Technically you don't need to replace the function, but if you don't, the other commands like yaml generation are not available to your application.
-Also namespaceing is not possible via run flag.
+> Technically you don't need to replace the function,
+> but if you don't, the other commands like yaml generation
+> are not available to your application.
+Also namespaceing is not
+> possible via run flag.

 ### Add to Startup.cs